AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Troubleshooting Tips
 ====================

-When a Standalone CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, users are able to function those troubleshooting features as below on a Managed CloudN device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI.
+When an CloudN registers with an Aviatrix Controller properly as a Managed CloudN device, users can perform troubleshooting on a Managed CloudN device the same way as an Aviatrix gateway in the cloud via Aviatrix Controller GUI.

 .. note::

-	Direct access to CloudN's local HTTPs URL/UI is still allowed for only Troubleshoot/Diagnostic reasons; access to any other menu items is neither recommended nor supported.
+	Direct access to CloudN's local HTTPs URL/UI is still allowed for only Troubleshoot/Diagnostic reasons; access to any other menu items is not recommended nor supported.

 Running diagnostics
 --------------------